 Dad looked even more surprised when he met Jamie, this sparkling green-eyed girl in bright mismatched clothes.
-Jimmy had always been a light in our gray lives, a flash of lightning, a comet, but Jamie was a splash of color rich and deep, color new to both of us.
+Jimmy had always been a light in our gray lives, a flash of lightning, a comet, but Jamie was a splash of colors rich and deep, colors new to both of us.

 The Carrot Ranch June 6, 2019, prompt: In 99 words (no more, no less) write a story that makes a big splash.
 It can be fluid, or you can play with the idiom (to make a big splash is to do or say something that becomes unforgettable).
 Go where the prompt leads!

 Perhaps you recognize Augie who has been around for a few Ranch and Six Sentence Story prompts, most recently the April 19 challenge.

 There is more to this story, but that’s the 99 word installment for now.